 Our Jordan’s Mill Review

 It’s a small site, and I want to make that clear so people aren’t surprised.
 It is free to access most of the site, and the mill itself is really cheap.
 These both balance out what it is lacking in size.
-I really want to go back and see what it is like in spring / summer as I think it will be a totally different place then.
 Today we needed a cheap place to get out of the house and this was perfect for that.
 If you’re fairly local I’d say a visit any time of the year is worth it.
 If you’re travelling a bit further, and unlikely to return, then I’d suggest going when the gardens look their best.